Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with description of task_ids.
-Description adds context about efficiency and use cases but does not provide new semantic details beyond the schema.
+Schema coverage is 100% with a clear parameter description.
+The tool description adds context about efficiency and use cases but does not add new parameter semantics beyond what the schema provides.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.